GluuFederation/docs-ce-prod/docs/source/integration/index.md

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for integrating server-side web applications with an IDP like Gluu:

-1. Web server filters and reverse proxies;
+1. Web server filters and reverse proxies;            The integration guide below offers a list of pre-existing SAML & OAuth 2.0 client software projects developers can use to secure and integrate their applications ("clients") with an identity provider, like the Gluu Server.
 1. Leveraging OAuth 2.0 directly in your application.

 Option 1 offers easier devops.
 Option 2 enables a tighter integration with centralized security policies into your application.